Graduate Program in Horticulture and Landscape Architecture

 Applicants whose native language is not English must take the TOEFL, even if they are already in the United States when they apply.
 Purdue University Graduate School applicants who take the TOEFL IBT must achieve the following minimum test scores: reading 19; listening 14; speaking 18 and writing 18.
 As an alternative to the TOEFL, the Graduate School accepts IELTS scores of 6.5 or higher.

 Students who are interested in being considered for Purdue University-wide fellowships should apply by December 1st for summer or fall admission.
-Applications for the HLA Graduate Program are otherwise accepted and reviewed year round with support from any member of the graduate faculty.
-To obtain instructions on how to apply to this program, please go to the Graduate School Application.
+Applications for the HLA Graduate Program are otherwise accepted year-round.
+For timely review of the application that are submitted after the Dec 1st deadline, applicants should identify specific HLA faculty member who share their academic interests and contact these faculty directly before submitting their application, which will then be reviewed with support from the graduate faculty.
+To obtain instructions on how to apply to this program, please go to the Graduate School Application .

 Contact Information